smart-data-models/incubated/WaterNetworkManagement/Simulation/doc/spec.md

     -   `modificationTargetValue`: A sub-property.
     -   Optional

--   `modificationTargetURI` : URI of network component with property modified in simulation.
-A sub-property of the Property `modifiedInputNetworkParameter`
-    -   Attribute type: `Property`.Text
-    -   Mandatory

 -   `modificationTargetProperty` : Name of the property modified in simulation.
 A sub-property of the Property `modifiedInputNetworkParameter`
     -   Attribute type: `Property`.Text
     -   Mandatory